scott-good/sofy-docs/docs/topics/Installing Solutions/using_new_gcp_trial_account.md

    ```
    helm install my-dx my-solution-0.1.0.tgz --set hclFlexnetURL=https://hclsoftware.compliance.flexnetoperations.com,hclFlexnetID=ABC54HDG67WS --namespace default
    ```
    To configure the 'hclFlexnetURL' and 'hclFlexnetID' value overrides you will need to specify your own license server information.
-For more information about these fields see **How to connect a Solution to a Flexnet License Server**.
+For more information about these fields see **How to connect a Solution to a Flexet License Server**.
 If you do not specify these values, some solution contents may not initialize properly or have full function available until you enter your license server information via the Solution Console 'Settings'.

    Additional value overrides can be added to the helm install command as needed (for example if you have used a non-default name for the image pull secret):